megaease/easeagent/doc/development-guide.md

     /**
      * Interceptor can get interceptor config thought Config API :
      * EaseAgent.configFactory.getConfig
-     * Config API require 3 params: domain, nameSpace, name
+     * Config API requires 3 params: domain, nameSpace, name
-     * domain and namespace are defined by plugin, the third param, name is defined here *
+     * domain and namespace are defined by the plugin, the third param, the name is defined here *
      * @return name, eg. tracing, metric, etc.
      */